 eDirectory uses SLP services to identify other servers or trees in the subnet during installation or upgrade.
-If SLP services are already installed on your server, and you want to replace them with the version that ships with the current version of the eDirectory (or use your own SLP services), you can set appropriate keys in the [NWI:SLP] tag to uninstall and remove the existing SLP services.
+If SLP services were already installed on your server by eDirectory installation previously, the current version of the eDirectory detects and upgrades SLP to the latest version.
+If no SLP is installed, eDirectory installs the SLP services during silent installation.